KunJeong/GsonImprovement/README.md

 ```
 or simply:
 ```
-cp ../input/GsonBuilder/GsonBuilder_1.java gson gson/src/main/java/com/google/gson/GsonBuilder.java
+cp ../input/GsonBuilder/GsonBuilder_1.java gson/src/main/java/com/google/gson/GsonBuilder.java
 ```
 since GsonBuilder_1.java has same injected error as above.
-You can simply change the number of file to inject different error(i.e. GsonBuilder_2.java, GsonBuilder_3.java, ...).
+You can simply change the number of file to inject different error(e.g., GsonBuilder_2.java, GsonBuilder_3.java, ...).
 There are total 7 errors that we have used for program repair, and they are elaborated more in /input/GsonBuilder_InjectedFaults.txt.

 Re-compile all classes after the edit.
 For program repair run: